zpscofield/young-jwstpipe/README.md

 - $ ./young_pipeline.sh

 Once the pipeline execution begins, a new directory will be created (.[target]/output) which will contain the output from all stages of the pipeline.
 Additionally, a log file (pipeline.log) will be created to keep track of the detailed output from the pipeline.

+## Acknowledgements

+This project includes code or functionality derived from the [jwst project](https://github.com/spacetelescope/jwst), developed by the Space Telescope Science Institute (STScI) and the Association of Universities for Research in Astronomy (AURA).
+This project also incorporates algorithms developed by the [*CEERS team*](https://github.com/ceers/ceers-nircam).